Burlington Center Mall

 Burlington Center was a shopping mall located in Burlington Township, New Jersey.
 It was built by The Rouse Company of Columbia, Maryland.
 Its anchors were Macy's, JCPenney, and Sears.

 The mall closed on January 8, 2018, with only Sears remaining open until its closure on September 2, 2018.
-Demolition of the mall began in early 2021.
+Demolition of the mall began in early 2021 and continued through 2022.

 History

 Burlington Center mall opened in 1982 and was developed by The Rouse Company.
 The opening of Burlington Center mall in 1982 on the formerly rural corridor along County Route 541, has been credited as the trigger of a development boom on the stretch between Burlington Township and Mount Holly Township.
 JCPenney opened a 103000 sqft store in August 1996 as an addition to the existing Strawbridge's and Sears stores.
 Jager Management acquired the mall in November 1999 for $10.5 million.
 Strawbridge's, a longtime anchor at the mall, was converted to a Macy's store as of September 9, 2006.
 At its peak, the mall had 3 anchor stores and 100 smaller stores and restaurants.